makotokw/wp-theme-makotokw/README.md

 * Tested on PHP 5.4 **ONLY** by makotokw for kwLog
  * Some styles are **depend on** posts on kwLog
  * **No** sidebar, **No** widgets
- * **Unsuppoted** post formats
+ * **Unsupported** post formats
  * **Not** implement for Comment Form (I use Jetpack Comment)

 Unfortunately, I did **NOT** design for purpose that others use.
-So, please use a reference of one implemention for WordPress theme.
+So, please use a reference of one implementation for WordPress theme.

 ## Installation